Scopophobia: Treatment

 In the evaluation stage, the scopophobic individual would describe their fear to the therapist and try to find out when and why this fear developed.
 The feedback stage is when the therapist offers a way of treating the phobia.
 A fear hierarchy is then developed, where the individual creates a list of scenarios involving their fear, with each one becoming worse and worse.
 Exposure involves the individual being exposed to the scenarios and situations in their fear hierarchy.
 Finally, building is when the patient, comfortable with one step, moves on to the next.

-As with many human health problems support groups exist for scopophobic individuals.
-Being around other people who face the same issues can often create a more comfortable environment.

 Other suggested treatments for scopophobia include hypnotherapy, neuro-linguistic programming (NLP), and energy psychology.
 In extreme cases of scopophobia, it is possible for the subject to be prescribed anti–anxiety medications.
-Medications may include benzodiazepines, antidepressants, or beta-blockers.
+Medications may include benzodiazepines, antidepressants, or beta blockers.

 History

 Phobias have a long history.
 The concept of social phobias was referred to as long ago as 400 B.C.
 One of the first references to scopophobia was by Hippocrates who commented on an overly-shy individual, explaining that such a person "loves darkness as light" and "thinks every man observes him.”

 The term "social phobia" (phobie sociale) was first coined in 1903 by French psychiatrist Pierre Janet.
 He used this term to describe patients of his who exhibited a fear of being observed as they were participating in daily activities such as talking, playing the piano or writing.

 In 1906 the psychiatric journal The Alienist and Neurologist, described scopophobia:

 Later in the same paper (p.
 285) scopophobia is defined as "a fear of seeing people or being seen, especially of strange faces".